 And then we’ll use a few PySpark classes to get the data into the appropriate shape:

-• We also need to scale our data for K-means clustering so one feature doesn’t dominate the feature space.
-For this we can use the StandardScaler class and pass in our feature vector.
+.
+This will create the feature vectors from the columns we need to feed our model. - We also need to scale our data for K-means clustering so one feature doesn’t dominate the feature space.
+For this we can use the

-• Finally we need our KMeans model and the Pipeline class to create a pipeline so that all data is processed in the same manner and with the same scaling parameters when passed to the model.
+class to create a pipeline so that all data is processed in the same manner and with the same scaling parameters when passed to the model.

 # List comp to get our input columns - only using numeric columns